Clicky

 East Indian Jewellery

 Talking about richness and gold, we did have or do have many traditional jewelry patterns, don’t we?
 And we’re just real Indians in that.
-We love our gold.
+We love our gold and wear it often for feast days.

 Admiring the Lugra - Pic by Abby from TheWingedFork